shekkbuilder/CMLinux/README.md

 # *Enjoy Yourself*

 Cherry Mill - My Original building process of CMLinux is performed on `Ubuntu Kylin` with `VS Code` and `bash`.
-With some bugs and failures, I choose a VM in `Cent OS 7` to cintinue the process.
+With some bugs and failures, I choose a VM in `Cent OS 7` to continue the process.

 ![build_env_sample](/resources/build_env_sample.png)